Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Results

 \subsection{Speed up}

-The AB model of arterial tissue is implemented using OpenMP, which supports shared-memory, parallel multiprocessing programming.
-The uniaxial strain tests were run on the 16-core node of the SURFsara Lisa cluster in parallel.
-The average simulation time of a single uniaxial strain test ranges between 1.3 to 1.5 minutes wall clock and is dependant on the scale of the force coefficient values, takes longer time for the higher values and vice versa.
-One Bayesian calibration iteration of the IUQ for sufficient outcomes requires at least 4000 draws of the model stress response.
+The ABM of arterial tissue is implemented using OpenMP, which supports shared-memory, parallel multiprocessing programming.
+The uniaxial strain tests were run on the 16-core node of the SURFsara Lisa cluster in parallel, utilising all 16 cores for each test.
+The average simulation time of a single uniaxial strain test ranges between 1.3 to 1.5 minutes wall clock and depends on the scale of the force coefficient values, taking longer time for the higher values and vice versa.
+One Bayesian calibration iteration of the IUQ for satisfactory outcomes requires at least 4000 draws of the model stress response.
 Thus, a single calibration iteration for one out of three arterial layers would take 96 hours if running the original model.
-On the other hand, the GP model takes 0.2 milliseconds on average for producing the stress prediction irrespective of the magnitude of input coefficient values.
+On the other hand, the GP model takes 0.2 milliseconds on average to produce the stress prediction, irrespective of the magnitude of input coefficient values.